 Do you dream of cutting your grocery bill in half?
 Do you like getting groceries for free?
 Extreme couponing is a way to save big money on groceries.
 It sounds simple enough.
 You just use your coupons at the right time with store sales to save thousands of dollars.
 If only it were that easy.
 While I love saving money and using coupons, here are the 5 reasons I decided to avoid extreme couponing.

-1. The majority of coupons are for brands I don’t buy
+1. The majority of coupons are for brands you don’t buy

 There are many products that I will buy that are generic or off brand if the price is right.
 For many items, you cannot tell the difference.
 However, there are a great deal of items that I will not give up due to brand loyalty.
 I’ve stayed loyal to these brands due to the quality of the product, the way it tastes or because of health reasons.
 I’ve had to use free and gentle laundry detergent for years due to allergies, so switching to a different detergent to save money would not be good for me.
 If you want to extreme coupon, you may have to say goodbye to some of your favorite brands.